Education

 Scientific Credentials

-Since receiving his Ph.D. in 2006, Dr. Perry has authored or co-authored over 45 research papers that have been cited over 1,000 times.
+Since receiving his Ph.D. in 2006, Dr. Perry has published 47 research papers that have been cited over 1,000 times.
 He is a member of the American Meteorological Society, American Geophysical Union, and the American Association of Geographers.

 Research